 Fortunately, ticks are highly visible and easy to remove once you know how.
 There’s also bundle of techniques you can use to keep these bloodsuckers from hitching a ride on your pup’s back — and plenty of products that will stop them in their tracks before you even step outside.
-Best of all, many of these are made from gentle, naturally-derived ingredients.
+Best of all, many of these are powered by natural essential oils.
 Here’s what you need to know to keep your dog footloose and tick-free, and what you can do to make these dangerous arachnids turn tail and flee.BUY TICK KILLER AND REPELLENT

 Types of Ticks

 We realize that you probably don’t want to be reading a primer on tick taxonomy right now.
 But some species are much more likely to carry diseases, so it pays to familiarize yourself just a teensy bit with the different types of ticks out there.